-ECG staff, vendors busted over alleged GH¢2.1 million theft granted bail
+ECG Staff, Vendors busted over alleged GH¢2.1 million theft granted bail

 It added that those vendors’ operations were based on E-cash prepaid metering system.

-During the process, Shaibu and Misbaw allegedly agreed that Shiabu should manipulate the software and send Misbaw to sell without the knowledge of the Hohoe District Office, ECG and afterwards, Shaibu would delete the transaction from the software and they would share the proceeds.
+During the process, Shaibu and Misbaw allegedly agreed that Shiabu should manipulate the software and send Misbaw to sell without the knowledge of the Hohoe District Office, ECG, and afterward, Shaibu would delete the transaction from the software and they would share the proceeds.

 It said as agreed on, Shaibu manipulated the system and sent prepaid credit to Misbaw without following due process leading to the dishonest sale of prepaid credit from August 17, 2016, to March 2017.

-Prosecution said during the period, GH¢199,351.60 was lost by ECG and Shaibu and Misbaw shared the proceeds.
+The prosecution said during the period, GHS199,351.60 was lost by ECG, and Shaibu and Misbaw shared the proceeds.

-Additionally, the Prosecution said from August 18, 2016 to March 1, 2017, Shaibu agreed and entered into similar deal with the same modus operandi with Alfred Brown, the sixth accused person and he dishonestly sold prepaid credit worth GHS 1,203, 249.26 and they allegedly shared the proceeds.
+Additionally, the Prosecution said from August 18, 2016, to March 1, 2017, Shaibu agreed and entered into a similar deal with the same modus operandi with Alfred Brown, the sixth accused person and he dishonestly sold prepaid credit worth GHS 1,203, 249.26 and they allegedly shared the proceeds.

-Prosecution said with the same modus operandi, Shaibu together with Muntaru Adamu, Donkor, Kyei and other accused persons, shared proceeds of prepaid credit sales.
+The prosecution said with the same modus operandi, Shaibu together with Muntaru Adamu, Donkor, Kyei, and other accused persons, shared proceeds of prepaid credit sales.

-Investigations revealed that all the accused persons dishonestly appropriated a total sum of GH¢2,143,270.15 belonging to ECG.
+Investigations revealed that all the accused persons dishonestly appropriated a total sum of GHS2,143, 270.15 belonging to ECG.